-Entering the library this morning (the public library; I am not a country squire) and struck, as I often am, by how few customers were there, I was reminded of Britain’s long-running and typically self-righteous pretend-battle with the supermarkets, about how they have driven small shops from the High Street.
+Entering the library recently (the public library; I am not a country squire) and struck, as I often am, by how few customers were there, I was reminded of Britain’s long-running and typically self-righteous pretend-battle with the supermarkets, about how they have driven small shops from the High Street.
 No, dear customer, the supermarkets have not done this unaided; you have lent your full support.
 Do you use those struggling small shops?
 Don’t you prefer the ease and lower prices of the supermarkets?

 In the same way, though you might sometimes add your name to a ‘save-our-libraries’ petition, do you actually use your public library?
 Really use it, on a regular basis – doing something, like borrowing a book, which will register in library-use statistics?
 For if you do not leave your mark you are casting your vote for the other side, that of the growing majority who make no use of libraries and who therefore, by deduction, do not care.
 ‘Less customers, less books borrowed’ means less need for the service.
 By your behaviour (or lack of it) you show that, for you, the library is not important.
 It doesn’t matter any more.